sbJerome/powershell/README.md

 # Powershell

-This Repo hold any ufeul Powershell Scripts that ive come up with.
+This Repo holds any useful Powershell Scripts that I've come up with that may be useful to a wider audience.
 Hopefully, you all can use them too.
 Let me know if you need any clarification on anything.

 # MIT License